openteams-ai/pytorch-complex-tensor/docs/gradcheck.md

 The gradient checking tests are currently placed in [`src/complex_tensor/test/test_ops.py::TestComplexBwdGradients`](https://github.com/openteams-ai/pytorch-complex-tensor/blob/main/src/complex_tensor/test/test_ops.py).

-The tests use a `TorchDispatchMode` to map all `torch.Tensor`s with a complex dtype to `complex_tensor.ComplexTensor`s.
+The gradient check tests check the consistency between numerical differentiation versus analytical formulas as implemented by the `complex_tensor.ComplexTensor` class.
+They do not test numerical accuracy of the gradients vs the gradients calculated in eager mode.
+The tests use a `TorchDispatchMode` to map all `torch.Tensor`s with a complex dtype to
+`complex_tensor.ComplexTensor`s.
 The op is then run as usual, going through the dispatching machinery, hitting `complex_tensor.ComplexTensor.__torch_dispatch__` as well and then dispatching to the correct op.